 How long do Common, Comet and Shubunkin goldfish live?

-Slim-bodied goldfish, such as Common goldfish, Comets and Shubunkins, are the longest-living types of goldfish.
+Common goldfish, Comets and Shubunkins are the longest-living types of goldfish.

 What is the lifespan of fancy goldfish?

-Fancy goldfish tend to live shorter lives than slim-bodied goldfish such as Common goldfish, Comets and Shubunkins.
+Fancy goldfish tend to live shorter lives than slim-bodied goldfish.

 As fancy goldfish have been selectively bred to display certain traits – such as round bodies, flowing fins and bulging eyes – they are often more susceptible to health problems.
 For instance, swim bladder problems are more common in fancy goldfish.

 Fancy goldfish also tend to be more delicate and less hardy than common goldfish.
-This means that you will need to be extra careful about water quality if you want your fancy goldfish to live a long time.
+You will need to be extra careful about water quality if you want your fancy goldfish to live a long time.

 Don’t be disheartened though!
 It is certainly still possible for fancy goldfish to live for several years.
 With good care, age 10 is certainly achievable, and some fancy goldfish may even make it to 15 years old.

 Carnival goldfish aren’t a distinct variety of goldfish.
 The type of goldfish that you win at a fair or carnival is usually a common goldfish.

 This type of goldfish has the potential to live for decades.
 But that is far less likely for carnival goldfish than it is for fish bought at a reputable pet store or from a breeder.